Automattic/wp-calypso/client/lib/query-manager/README.md

 - [`PostQueryManager`](./post): Manages paginated queries of post objects ([refer to API documentation for querying options](https://developer.wordpress.com/docs/api/1.1/get/sites/%24site/posts/))
 - [`TermQueryManager`](./pterm): Manages paginated queries of term objects ([refer to API documentation for querying options](https://developer.wordpress.com/docs/api/1.1/get/sites/%24site/taxonomies/%24taxonomy/terms/))

+## Extending

+Depending on the level of customization you need, you'll likely only need to implement the `matches` and `sort` methods.

+- `match( query: object, item: object )` should return true if the passed item should be included in the query set
+- `sort( itemA: object, itemB: object )` is a sort comparator function, returning -1 to indicate "A before B", 1 to indicate "A after B", or 0 to indicate equality

+Sometimes you may need to make further customizations.
+Some examples include:

+- `PostQueryManager` and `TermQueryManager` extend the [`QueryKey`](./key.js) implementation to remove default query values from the serialized query.
+The purpose of this is to ensure that queries are considered the same whether or not they include a default value.
+For example, including `page: 1` in a query should be counted the same if it were left out entirely.
+- `PostQueryManager` extends `mergeItem` to customize the trashing behavior, which varies both by post type and status ([see description on REST API post endpoint](https://developer.wordpress.com/docs/api/1.1/post/sites/%24site/posts/%24post_ID/delete/)).

 ## More Information

 The code for Query Manager and all of its implementations are thoroughly documented using JSDoc, including typed parameters.
 Additionally, each includes a complete set of test cases describing the expected behavior.